Tiruchirappalli

-Tiruchirappalli's recorded history begins in the 3rd century BC, when it was under the rule of the Cholas.
+Tiruchirappalli's recorded history begins under Chola rule in the 3rd century BC.
 The city has also been ruled by the Pallavas, Pandyas, Vijayanagar Empire, Nayak Dynasty, the Carnatic state and the British.
 The most prominent historical monuments in Tiruchirappalli include the Rockfort at Teppakulam, the Ranganathaswamy temple at Srirangam dedicated to the reclining form of Hindu God Vishnu, and is also the largest functioning temple in the world, and the Jambukeswarar temple at Thiruvanaikaval, which is also the largest temple for the Hindu God Shiva in the world.
 The archaeologically important town of Uraiyur, capital of the Early Cholas, is now a neighbourhood in Tiruchirappalli.
 The city played a critical role in the Carnatic Wars (1746–1763) between the British and the French East India companies.